alejandrodevs/mass_insert/README.md

 Some options that you can include are...

-**primary_key**
+**Primary key**

-- By default primary key is ignored.
+By default primary key is ignored.
 If you wish primary key doesn't be ignored you need to pass the primary key option on true.

     options = {:primary_key => true}